AshtonIzmev/dataghobot/README.md

 It may be possible to automate some datascience parts ?

 * Technical feature engineering
-* Grid search
+* Grid search using hyperopt
-* Blending
+* Basic stacking

 This is a modest try to do so begining with hyperoptimisation of datascience models

-You will need xgboost, wabbit wappa (for vowpal wabbit), scikit-learn and of course hyperopt.
+You will need xgboost, hyperopt and the latest Anaconda distribution (for scikit-learn, pandas, numpy and scipy)